Back to top

 Scope Description

-Default scope Default values which can not be changed.
-Supplied via configuration files in plug-ins and product definitions.
+Default values can not be changed.
+This scope can be used to store default values for all your keys.
+These preferences are supplied via configuration files in plug-ins and product definitions.

 Preferences sub1 = preferences.node("node1");